RocketSumit/rocketsumit.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Hello and welcome!
-I’m a Robotics Engineer at the Dyson Robotics Research Lab in Singapore, where I focus on advancing robot manipulation through imitation learning and reinforcement learning methods.
-Currently, I am also working on next-generation robot vacuums, a challenging and exciting field.
+Hello and welcome! 🤖✨ I’m a Robotics Engineer at the Dyson Robotics Research Lab in Singapore 🇸🇬, where I currently work on robot vacuums.
+Previously, I worked on robot manipulation, focusing on imitation learning and reinforcement learning .

-Beyond the lab, I’m passionate about staying active and nurturing creativity.
-I find joy in yoga, calisthenics, and playing sports.
-I’m also an avid chess player, a movie and TV show enthusiast, and a budding guitarist.
-Additionally, I enjoy exploring the latest tech gadgets, always curious about how technology shapes the world around us.
+Outside of work, I like staying active 💪 and playing multiple sports 🏀⚽.
+I also enjoy chess ♟️, movies and TV shows 🎬, playing guitar 🎸, and keeping up with the latest tech 🚀.

-Robotics is more than just a profession for me—it’s a lifelong passion.
-Whether I’m developing innovative solutions in the lab or sharing ideas with others, I’m always eager to connect and collaborate.
+Robotics is a field I care deeply about, and I’m always excited by opportunities to build useful systems and collaborate with others 🤝